 This bill amends existing New Jersey law regarding the venue for juveniles charged with specific acts of delinquency, particularly those related to motor vehicle offenses.
-It introduces a new provision stating that when a juvenile is charged with acts such as theft of a motor vehicle, unlawful taking of a motor vehicle, carjacking, or burglary with the intent to commit theft of a motor vehicle, and has previously been adjudicated delinquent for one of these offenses, there will be a presumption that the venue for the case will be in the county where the complaint was filed.
-This change aims to streamline the judicial process for repeat offenders by establishing a clear venue for their cases.
+It introduces a new provision that establishes a presumption for venue in cases where a juvenile is charged with acts such as theft of a motor vehicle, unlawful taking of a motor vehicle, carjacking, or burglary with the intent to commit theft of a motor vehicle, provided that the juvenile has previously been adjudicated delinquent for one of these offenses.
+Under this new provision, the venue will be presumed to be in the county where the complaint was filed, rather than the juvenile's domicile.

 Statutes affected: